Juniperus osteosperma: Description

 The plant reaches 3–6 m, rarely to 9 m, tall.
 The shoots are fairly thick compared to most junipers, 1.5–2 mm in diameter.
 The leaves are arranged in opposite decussate pairs or whorls of three; the adult leaves are scale-like, 1–2 mm long (to 5 mm on lead shoots) and 1–1.5 mm broad.
 The juvenile leaves (on young seedlings only) are needle-like, 5–10 mm long.
 The cones are berry-like, 8–13 mm in diameter, blue-brown with a whitish waxy bloom, and contain a single seed (rarely two); they mature in about 18 months and are eaten by birds and small mammals.
 The male cones are 2–4 mm long, and shed their pollen in early spring.
-It is largely monoecious with both sexes on the same plant, but around 10% of plants are dioecious, producing cones of only one sex.
+It is mostly monoecious with both sexes on the same plant, but around 10% of plants are dioecious, producing cones of only one sex.

 The plants frequently bear numerous galls caused by the juniper tip midge Oligotrophus betheli (Bibionomorpha: Cecidomyiidae); these are conspicuous pale violet-purple, produced in clusters of 5–20 together, each gall 1–2 cm in diameter, with dense modified spreading scale-leaves 6–10 mm long and 2–3 mm broad at the base.